Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - Microsoft "Identity Secure Score" is recommended for regular check as part of your (cloud) "identity security posture management" and can be integrated in your monitoring via [Security Graph API](https://docs.microsoft.com/en-us/graph/api/securescore-get?view=graph-rest-1.0&tabs=http).
 - [Customer-managed keys](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/customer-managed-keys) can be configured and are supported for encryption in "Azure Monitor".
 - Self-Service Password Reset (SSPR): Monitor blocked attempts or suspicious activity via [Azure Monitor Alerts or Azure Sentinel](https://www.cloud-architekt.net/azuread-sspr-deployment-and-detection/)
-- Consider service principal logs and the challenges to build relation to Azure Activity or DevOps CD logs, [as described in my previous blog post](https://www.cloud-architekt.net/auditing-of-msi-and-service-principals/)
+- Consider service principal logs and the challenges to build relation to Azure Activity or DevOps CD logs, [as described in my previous blog post](https://www.cloud-architekt.net/auditing-of-msi-and-service-principals/)!

 ## Cloud App Security and "Defender for Identity": Unified SecOps of Cloud Platform and Hybrid Identity

 ![../2020-12-11-identity-security-monitoring/AzIdentity_MCAS.png](../2020-12-11-identity-security-monitoring/AzIdentity_MCAS.png)

-*Sample use case: SecOps that manages security of cloud platforms/SaaS solutions and need an unified view for investigation or alerting on (hybrid) identities.*
+*Sample use case: SecOps that manages security of cloud platforms or SaaS solutions and need an unified view for investigation or alerting on (hybrid) identities.*

 ### Data Sources in MCAS

 #### IaaS/PaaS (Cloud and on-Premises) in MCAS

 *MCAS allows you to [connect Microsoft‘s Azure platform](https://docs.microsoft.com/en-us/cloud-app-security/connect-azure-to-microsoft-cloud-app-security) and other cloud platform provider ([AWS](https://docs.microsoft.com/en-us/cloud-app-security/connect-aws-to-microsoft-cloud-app-security) and [Google Cloud Platform](https://docs.microsoft.com/en-us/cloud-app-security/connect-google-gcp-to-microsoft-cloud-app-security)) via App Connector.
 This makes the „Activity logs“ available in MCAS for investigation and trigger alerts.
-The security configuration of the Google Cloud and AWS platform can be integrated to provide fundamental security recommendations based on the CIS benchmark.*
+The security configuration of "Google Cloud" and "Amazon Web Services" (AWS) can be integrated to provide fundamental security recommendations based on the CIS benchmark.*

 #### Azure Security Center (ASC) and MCAS-Integration